isomerpages/moe-kranjipri/_our-curriculum/Departments/Mathematics.md

 * Encourage right attitude to respond positively to errors

-> Always check his/her work before submission
+	- Always check his/her work before submission

-> Identify own errors
+	- Identify own errors

-> Reflect what has gone wrong
+	- Reflect what has gone wrong

-> Correct the errors
+	- Correct the errors
 * Encourage speed and accuracy in recalling basic math facts to strengthen basic calculation skills:

-> Commit to memory - Multiplication table
+	- Commit to memory - Multiplication table

-> Conversions of units/fractions/decimals/percentage
+	- Conversions of units / fractions / decimals / percentage

 **In preparation of Math examinations:**